kanso/bootstrap/README.md

 ## Configure

-You can simply include the bootstrap library as a static library or configure bootstrap to be compiled with less.
+Configure bootstrap to be compiled with less.

 ### Compiled CSS